OWurst/cs0010-final-proj/README.md

 * https://data.wprdc.org/dataset/city-of-pittsburgh-signalized-intersections - Contains intersections with red lights

 Our repository contains some data analysis that attempts to quantify a neighborhoods walkability based on the above datasets.

+The final project file for presentation is Best_Neighborhood.ipynb